-Talking about the history of hip-hop dance is hardly detached from the history of the emergence of the culture itself.
-To understand the prerequisites for the emergence of dance, you need to understand the principles of the entire culture of the time.
+To fully grasp the history of hip-hop dance, it is important to consider the context and principles of hip-hop culture.
 It is a time when poor neighborhoods of New York were overflowing with drugs and crime when young people from an early age were on the path of criminal activity.
 Gangs and groups were organized on the streets.
 One of these street gangs was Black Spades, of which Bambaataa was a member before he became a popular musician.
 Such gangs have also become centers for the development of hip-hop culture.
 Their activity peaked in 1973.
-The reason for the decline in their activity is also the popularization and flourishing of hip-hop dance and culture.
+The decline of gang activity can be attributed to the growing popularity and success of hip-hop dance and culture.
 After all, it was precisely this trend that first touched upon acute social, political, and racial problems.

 By the mid-1970s, there were several hundred breaker teams in the Bronx and Harlem that shared the city - each team danced at its own intersection.
 Teams such as the Rock Steady Crew and the New York City Breakers had what they called "ritual battles".
 Later on, they became very popular after one of the battles was filmed.
 The videos became widespread and generated a wave of imitations among teenagers.

-September 21, 1982 – the date of the first mention of hip hop in the press, namely in the article “Afrika Bambaataa’s Hip Hop” in the magazine Village Voice.
+On September 21, 1982, the term "hip-hop" was first mentioned in the media, in an article titled "Afrika Bambaataa's Hip Hop" in the magazine Village Voice.

 More and more dancing teams were created.
 In 1984, the United Street Force was established.
 They, by the way, performed at the invitation of the White House for President Ronald Reagan.